Who needs a vacation? You do! The average American has almost 10 unused vacation days sitting around, according to a recent Qualtrics survey.

 The Importance of Emergency Savings

-While we’d love to say everyone should just pick up and go on the vacation of their dreams right now, that simply isn’t a reality for everyone.
-Before you think about saving for a vacation you should consider saving for life’s emergencies first.
+Before you think about funding a vacation, you should consider saving for life’s emergencies first.
 And a prime way to do that is by establishing a healthy amount of money in your emergency fund.

-To build an emergency fund, a general rule of thumb is to have at least three to six months of expenses put away.
+To build an emergency fund, a general rule of thumb is to have enough money to cover at least three to six months’ worth of expenses socked away.
 It’s totally okay to start off with a small fund and build your way up over time.
 Even depositing $20 per paycheck into the fund can be a wise start.
 This account may be for a true emergency, such as a car breaking down, an unexpected move, paying rent after being laid off, or a visit to the emergency room.
 What isn’t a good use for your emergency fund?
 A sale on plane tickets to Hawaii doesn’t count, sorry to say.

 Beyond emergency funds, it may be a good idea to ensure you’ve paid off any high-interest debt before allocating your money toward a vacation.

 Once your emergency reserves are on good footing, you can take the first step in saving for a vacation by opening a separate account earmarked for travel.
-Keeping it in the same bank as the rest of your money could allow you to easily keep track of how much you’ve saved, and make it a bit simpler to transfer extra cash into your vacation account.
+Keeping it in the same bank as the rest of your money could allow you to easily keep track of how much you’ve saved.
+It can also make it a bit simpler to transfer extra cash into your vacation account.

-If you want to level up, you could also set up automatic deposits into this account each week or month, depending on your pay cycle and what you’re comfortable with.
+• Another smart move is to automate savings.
+You can set up automatic deposits into this account each week or month, depending on your pay cycle and what you’re comfortable with.
 You could even allocate a specific amount to be auto deposited right from your paycheck.
 That way, it’s like you never even hit your checking account, where it can tempt you to go shopping and have a fancy dinner.
-You won’t see it until you’re ready to go on vacation.
+You won’t see the money until you’re ready to go on vacation.

 Doing Some Research on Your Dream Vacation

 As briefly mentioned, research can be the foundation of your trip planning.
 And it’s often a really fun enterprise, whether you are a moodboard or a Pinterest sort of person.
 Decide what kind of vacation you want to have — be it a surf, snow, hiking, adventure, leisure, city, or country escape — then start looking into destinations that suit your desires.
-Maybe a friend took a cool 30th birthday trip to Iceland that you want to emulate, or you are in search of a few budget-friendly spring break destinations that may work for you.)
+Maybe a friend took a cool 30th birthday trip to Iceland that you want to emulate, or you are in search of a few budget-friendly spring break destinations.
+Start searching!
+Some guidelines:

 Using Windfalls to Your Advantage